datatrail-jhu/01_chromebookintro/manuscript/07_chromebook_security.md

 ![Your account security page.](images/07_chromebook_security/07_chromebookintro_security-15.png)

-First you can see any security events that have occured.
+First you can see any security events that have occurred.
 Security events can be found by looking under "Device activity & security events" in the section "Recent Security Events".
 This will give you information on when your passwords are changed or when you have turned on or off two step verification.

 ![Your security events tell you about when your password or two step verification settings have changed.](images/07_chromebook_security/07_chromebookintro_security-16.png)